 Who Was Jane Austen?

-Jane Austen was an early 19th century English author who published six novels: Sense and Sensibility (1811) Pride and Prejudice (1813), Mansfield Park (1814), Emma (1815)– plus Northanger Abbey and Persuasion (1817) which were published posthumously, as Jane died that year at the age of 41 due to something — theories range from TB to cancer to Addison’s Disease to arsenic poisoning– fact is, we don’t know.
+Jane Austen was an early 19th century English author who published six novels: Sense and Sensibility (1811), Pride and Prejudice (1813), Mansfield Park (1814), Emma (1815), plus Northanger Abbey and Persuasion (1817), which were published posthumously, as Jane died that year at the age of 41 due to something.
+Theories range from TB to cancer to Addison’s Disease to arsenic poisoning, the fact is, we don’t know.

 Be Fruitful and Multiply

-In one of the first letters we have of Jane’s she makes a joke about the number of pregnant Mary’s she and Cass know,
+In one of the first letters we have of Jane’s, she makes a joke about the number of pregnant Marys she and her sister Cass know,

 “Mary is brought to bed of a boy — both doing very well.
 I shall leave you to guess what Mary I mean.”(Sept 18, 1796, Jane to Cass, Brabourne Letter 7)